+His answer?
 Because they will mob up, storm your house, and kill you if you don’t.

 Ladies and gentlemen, I give you modern liberalism with all its trappings—including socialism and environmentalism.
 It’s the only way that nonsense works.
 Basically a protection racket.
 “Give us what we want ‘voluntarily,’ or else.
 No pressure.”
 (As Guido stands in the doorway with an aluminum bat.
 Or the g-man stands there with his ticketbook, handcuffs, and firearm.
 Or your teacher stands there with her finger on a button.)

 Ahh, but environmentalists are already seeing the folly of having shown their hand, as this ad campaign is apparently short lived.
 I’ve read that inside of a day they’re already trying to remove all traces of it from the internet.
 Yeah, good luck with that.
 Got to love their ridiculous apology too.
 Essentially, “We were just trying to be funny!”
 You ever notice how when someone does/says something that is really vile and abhorrent, when they’re ultimately called on it they try to defend it by saying it was just a big joke?
 Well, I’m sure all the other great fascists in history got the joke.

 Cat’s out of the canvas reusable grocery bag, guys.
 See now the true face of this ideology.

 I'm curious about your thoughts about the gray area being a breeding ground for hypocricy.
 Do you think a hypocrite invents the gray area?
 Or do you believe the gray area actually exists, but it's best not to acknowledge it if one wants to avoid hypocricy?